 How To Make Crockpot Goulash

-A meaty dish served with a hearty stew, this Crockpot Goulash recipe rewards your palate with exciting flavors.
+A meaty dish served with a hearty stew, this crockpot goulash rewards your palate with exciting flavors.
 Each bite comes with tender meat drenched in a thick and savory soup.

-Let the crockpot simmer for at least 8 to 10 hours on low heat, stirring occasionally.
+- Let the crockpot simmer for at least 8 to 10 hours on Low, stirring occasionally.

-To thicken the mixture, mix the cornstarch with water and add it into the stew.
+- To thicken the mixture, mix the cornstarch with water and add it to the stew.

-Once you're done, serve your dish over a bowl of rice or noodles and enjoy!
+- Once done, serve the dish over a bowl of rice or noodles.
+Enjoy!